 A pull cord is sometimes called a pull chain.
 It is the most used part of the ceiling fan.
 A pull cord or pull chain can be made of superior metal or thick fabric string.

-Some fan comes with several chains, and some come with only one chain that does all function.
+Some fans come with several chains, and some come with only one chain that does all functions.

 A pull cord is often used as part of a ceiling fan and can easily break down.
-This pull cord needs a lot of maintenance and is easy to repair.
+This pull cord needs much maintenance and is easy to repair.

 Flywheel